-The milling process is a fundamental step in transforming fields of corn and wheat into flour that becomes the products we love so much.
+The milling process is a fundamental step in transforming fields of corn and wheat into flours that eventually become the products we love.
 The variations in milling methods, equipment, and post-milling handling contribute to the differences in functionality, nutritional content, and flavor of the final product.
 Steel-cut.
 Rolled.
 Stone-ground.
 Bolted (sifted).
 Many terms allude to the process behind the final flour product.
 Taking a moment to familiarize yourself with the most common milling techniques and the outcomes they achieve is an essential step in leveraging the untapped potential of whole-grain flour.
 Some researchers even argue that milling is more significant for whole wheat bread outcomes than the grain quality or recipe used!1

 WHEAT MILLING BASICS

 The word “processing” gets a bad rap, but most foods we eat result from some degree of processing.
 We process food if we sauté our vegetables or blend a fruit smoothie.
-We can, however, distinguish minimally processed (whole grains) from ultra-processed (a fast-food burger bun)2.
+We can, however, distinguish minimally processed (whole-grain bread with four ingredients) from ultra-processed (a fast-food burger bun)2.
 In the case of whole-grain flour – grain kernels that have been physically altered only through grinding – processing is a benefit that increases digestibility and makes vital nutrients such as vitamins, minerals, and amino acids more accessible to our bodies.3

-It is also relevant to distinguish refining from milling—white refined flour results from both milling and refining, and whole-wheat flour goes through only milling.
-Milling grinds the whole wheat kernels into smaller particles until it is fine enough to be called flour.
+It is also relevant to distinguish refining from milling—white refined flour results from both milling and refining (stripping away parts of the whole grain kernel), and whole-wheat flour goes through only milling.
+Milling grinds the entire wheat kernels into smaller particles until they are refined enough to be called flour.
 When grain is introduced into a mill to become whole wheat flour, all of its components (endosperm, germ, and bran) stay together if it enters into single-stream processing.
 If its parts are separated in multiple-stream processing and then recombined in the same proportions as existed in the wheat before milling, it is considered whole wheat flour.

 Refining is when the bran and germ are removed from the endosperm to create white refined flour.
-This process eliminates fatty acids and many beneficial micronutrients from the final flour product.4 To refine flour is common practice because removing the bran results in a whiter, lighter flour, and removing the germ minimizes rancidity, thereby lengthening shelf life.5
+This process eliminates fatty acids and many beneficial micronutrients from the final flour product.4 Why is refining flour a standard practice?
+Because removing the bran results in a whiter, lighter flour, and removing the germ minimizes rancidity, thereby lengthening shelf life.5

 Table 1.
 Whole grain milling techniques